MP Estate Planning UK

 Agricultural Property Relief

-Agricultural Property Relief is another valuable relief available for certain agricultural properties.
-This relief can reduce the value of agricultural property that is included in an estate, potentially to zero, depending on the circumstances.
-The property must have been occupied for agricultural purposes for at least two years prior to the transfer or owned for seven years and let for agricultural purposes.
+Agricultural Property Relief (APR) is available for qualifying agricultural property, reducing its agricultural value for IHT purposes — potentially to zero.
+The property must have been occupied for agricultural purposes for at least two years before transfer (if occupied by the owner) or owned for seven years and let for agricultural purposes.

 The Role of Gifts in Inheritance Tax